 Reporter’s Roundup

-Reporter’s Roundup shows everyone on your staff, from the CEO to the plant manager, exactly what they can expect.
-Using his reporting background, Ed interviews you over the telephone or video link just like a real newsperson would.
-Thanks to your input and our independent research, we know what questions to ask and how to ask them.
+Here are the basics.
+I interview you over the telephone or video link just like a real newsperson would.
+Thanks to the background information you furnish and my independent research, I know what questions to ask and how to ask them.

-Immediately after your interview, we write a news article based on the conversation.
+Next, you receive a news article based on the conversation.
 Check out a sample Reporter’s Roundup here.

 • Did you deliver your message loud and clear?